-Data Limitations: There is nothing to prohibit the Calculation Type: Cumulative TBPG from gathering this information.
+Data Limitations: There is nothing to prohibit the Calculation Type: Cumulative

 Efficiency: Average Time for Complaint Resolution (Days)

 Definition: The average number of calendar days to resolve a complaint, for all complaints resolved during the reporting period.
 A complaint is resolved when it is dismissed without a recommendation of disciplinary action by a TBPG Complaint Review Team or when it is closed with a disciplinary action taken by the full Board as authorized by statute.